-Pottery 2 .5 credit Grade(s): 10-12 Course Code:

-Prerequisite: Pottery 1 H50700S1,

-H50700S2

-This advanced level studio course is developed for the serious ceramic student who has demonstrated the technical proficiency and the creative ability to continue working towards a career in ceramics.
-Emphasis is placed upon mastering advanced hand-building and wheel throwing techniques, developing a sense of style, achieving unique creativity in design, and striving for perfection in craftsmanship.
+Pottery 2 .5 credit Grade(s): 10-12 Course Code: Prerequisite: Pottery 1 H50700 This advanced level studio course is dev eloped for the serious ceramic student who has demonstrated the technical proficiency and the creative al pility to continue worki ng towards a career i n ceramics.
+Emphasis is placed upon mastering advanced hand building and wheel thr owing techniques, de veloping a sense of style, achieving unique creativity in design, and striving for perfection in craftsmanship.
 Students will continue the exploration of ceramic vocabulary, advanced glaze chemistry, and firing techniques.
 An increased understanding of art criticism and appreciation will also be targeted.
 Students will be expected to complete portfolio quality work suitable for submission to institutions of post-secondary training and the professional job market.
 Due to the advanced nature of this course, it is strongly recommended that the student demonstrate proficiency in Pottery 1.

-Painting 1 .5 credit Grade(s): 9-12 Course Code:

-Prerequisite: Art & Design is H50400S1,

-strongly recommended H50400S2

-Students will apply color theory, basic skills, and drawing techniques to create two-dimensional works of art through the medium of paint.
+Painting 1 .5 credit Grade(s): 9-12 Course Code: Prerequisite: Art & Design is H50400 strongly recommended Students will apply color theory, basic skills, and drawing techniques to create two-dimensional works of art through the medium of paint.
 They will develop artistic criticism skills in examining the works of others.
-Students should have an understanding of color theory and basic drawing techniques and principles; therefore, taking Art & Design is strongly recommended prior to taking this course.
+Students should have an understanding of color theory and basic drawing techniques and principles; therefore, taking Art & Design is strongly recomm taking Art & Design is strongly recommended prior to taking this course.

-Painting 2 .5 credit Grade(s): 10-12 Course Code:

-Prerequisite: Painting 1 H50500S1,

-H50500S2

-Students will develop advanced painting techniques by exploring a variety of subject matter including both two and three- dimensional painting and other experimental forms of art.
-They will examine works of various artists, historic art movements and painting styles.
-Students will use various media and tools to create painted works of art for portfolio use.
-Painting 1, previous drawing knowledge, and Art & Design will provide a foundation for students to be successful in this course.
+Painting 2 .5 credit Grade(s): 10-12 Course Code: Prerequisite: Painting 1 H50500 Students will develop advanced paintin and three- dimensional painting and ot historic art movements and painting sty art for portfolio use.
+Painting 1, previou students to be successful in this course. her experimental forms /les.
+Students will use v /s drawing knowledge, a of art.
+They will examination and too mine works of various artists, ols to create painted works of

-Fiber Arts .5 credit Grade(s): 9-12 Course Code:

-Prerequisite: n/a H50900S1,

-H50900S2

-Students will create two and three-dimensional artwork using various fibers while applying the elements and principles of design.
+Fiber Arts .5 credit Grade(s): 9-12 Course Code: Prerequisite: n/a H50900 Students will create two and three-dimensional artwork using various fibers while applying the elements and principles of design.
 They will learn about historical and contemporary fiber artists and techniques.
 Long-term projects may include artwork such as: batik, basketry, surface design, papermaking, and bookmaking.

-Computer Graphics .5 credit Grade(s): 10-12 Course Code:

-Prerequisite: Drawing 1 H51400S1,

-H51400S2

-Students will apply industry standards to create a variety of artwork using multiple graphic images, a variety of fonts and letter types, illustrations, and photo enhancements on MAC-based computers and Adobe programs.
-They will create, plan, and develop computer graphic projects that will provide them with basic skills and knowledge essential to a career in the graphic arts.
+Computer Graphics Prerequisite: Drawing 1 .5 credit Grade(s): 10-12 Course Code: H51400 Students will apply industry standards t fonts and letter types, illustrations, and They will create, plan, and develop com photo enhancements c puter graphic projects on MAC-based computition that will provide ther graphic images, a variety of uters and Adobe programs. n with basic skills and knowledge essential to a career in the graphic arts.
 Basic drawing skills and working knowledge of the elements and principles of art are essential components in translating ideas into images.

 Advanced Studio Art .5 credit Grade(s): 10-12 Course Code:

-Prerequisite: Art & Design and H51200S1,
+Prerequisite: Art & Design and H51200

-successful completion of two H51200S2
+successful completion of two

 consecutive art courses; Drawing 1 &

 2, Painting 1 & 2, Pottery 1 & 2, and

 Fibers.
 Recommendation from art

 teacher in area of concentration

 required.

-This advanced course will serve to build and expand the students' previous knowledge and art experiences while exploring and discovering deeper meaning, techniques and other artistic possibilities through their work.
-This course will also allow the student to concentrate on his/her area(s) of interest while compiling a body of work to be used in their personal portfolio.
+This advanced course will serve to build and expand the students' previous knowledge and art experiences

+while exploring and discovering deeper meaning, techniques and other artistic possibilities through their work.

+This course will also allow the student to concentrate on his/her area(s) of interest while compiling a body of

+work to be used in their personal portfolio.